bcbio/bcbio.variation.recall/README.md

     Usage: bcbio-variation-recall ensemble [options] out-file ref-file [<vcf-files or list-files>]

-       out-file:   VCF (or bgzipped VCF) file to write merged output to
+       out-file:   bgzipped VCF file to write merged output to
        ref-file:   FASTA format genome reference file
       <remaining>: VCF files to include for building a final ensemble callset.
                    Specify on the command line or as text files containing paths to files.